Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 For all currently implemented AEAD modes, the associated data is only processed once to calculate an intermedidate value of the authentication tag.

 **Design decision: for now, require AEAD drivers to read their input without a risk of read-read inconsistency**.
 Make a note to revisit this when we start supporting an SIV mode, at which point the dispatch layer shall copy the input for modes that are not known to be low-risk.

+#### Message signature

+For signature algorithms with a hash-and-sign framework, the input to sign/verify-message is passed to a hash, and thus can follow the same rules as [symmetric cryptography inputs with small output](#symmetric-cryptography-inputs-with-small-output).
+This is also true for `PSA_ALG_RSA_PKCS1V15_SIGN_RAW`, which is the only non-hash-and-sign signature mechanism implemented in Mbed TLS 3.5.
+This is not true for PureEdDSA (`#PSA_ALG_PURE_EDDSA`), which is not yet implemented: [PureEdDSA signature](https://www.rfc-editor.org/rfc/rfc8032#section-5.1.6) processes the message twice.
+(However, PureEdDSA verification only processes the message once.)

+**Design decision: for now, require sign/verify-message drivers to read their input without a risk of read-read inconsistency**.
+Make a note to revisit this when we start supporting PureEdDSA, at which point the dispatch layer shall copy the input for algorithms such as PureEdDSA that are not known to be low-risk.

 ## Design of shared memory protection